Kenivia/Honing-Forecast/README.md

 # Honing Forecast

-Honing Forecast is a calculator that helps you get an idea of how much a set of upgrades will cost you and your likelihood of success.
+Honing Forecast is a calculator that tells you how much a set of upgrades will cost and your likelihood of success.

 **Try it on the [website](https://kenivia.github.io/Honing-Forecast/)!**